‘He was told that he was going to die’: University of Alabama student files hazing lawsuit against fraternity

 TUSCALOOSA, Ala.
 (WBRC) - A student and his parents are suing a fraternity at the University of Alabama after they say the student was hazed, leading to a traumatic brain injury.

-The 25-page lawsuit filed Tuesday against Sigma Alpha Epsilon claims the pledge, identified as H.B., suffered a severe beating, including a fraternity member throwing a basketball at his head, instructing him to snort a white powdery substance, and being told to yell racial slurs at a Black student.
+The 25-page lawsuit filed Tuesday against Sigma Alpha Epsilon and obtained by WBRC claims the pledge, identified as H.B., suffered a severe beating, including a fraternity member throwing a basketball at his head, instructing him to snort a white powdery substance, and telling him to yell racial slurs at a Black student.

 The suit goes on to claim that despite the national organization instituting a ban on hazing in 2014, that did not happen.
 Court documents also say the national organization was negligent and did not make an effort to stop hazing.